The best UAE VPN working in Dubai 2020

 The use of UAE VPNs in Dubai and beyond is a hot topic – while the government and networks such as Etisalat and Du impose significant censorship on the internet and attempt to restrict personal VPN usage, virtual private networks cannot be banned outright due to how essential they are to businesses.

-Therefore, having a VPN is not illegal, but laws are in place to attempt to control what VPNs are used for.
+Therefore, although having a Dubai VPN – or a VPN for UAE, for that matter – is not illegal, laws are in place to attempt to control what VPNs are used for.
 However, the country's banning of free VoIP services such as Skype, WhatsApp and Facetime has led many individuals to seek out working VPNs to avoid the networks' monopoly on voice calls and contact their friends and family for free.

-Other uses of UAE VPNs include accessing restricted websites and avoiding the government's well-documented monitoring of online activity – plus you might also want to access all the exclusive shows and movies on US Netflix, too.
+The best Dubai VPN will also allow you to access restricted websites and avoid the government's well-documented monitoring of online activity – plus you might also want to watch all the exclusive shows and movies on US Netflix, too.

 Note: For travellers, we strongly recommend installing a VPN before you leave home, as this will ensure you'll be able to set up and use the service properly.